How to become a cardiology nurse practitioner: pathway, certifications, and subspecialties

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

 Becoming a cardiology nurse practitioner requires a graduate NP degree, an active NP board certification (most commonly AGACNP-BC or FNP-C), and several years of cardiac clinical experience.
-There is no single mandatory cardiology NP credential – the path is built from your primary NP certification, supplemental specialty credentials such as the AACN CCNS or CCRN, and accumulated subspecialty experience in settings like the cath lab, electrophysiology lab, heart failure clinic, or cardiac surgery service.
-Total timeline from RN entry runs 7–10 years for most candidates.
+There is no single mandatory cardiology NP credential – the path is built from your primary NP certification, supplemental specialty credentials such as the AACN CCRN, and accumulated subspecialty experience in settings like the cath lab, electrophysiology lab, heart failure clinic, or cardiac surgery service.
+Total timeline runs 8–11 years from starting a BSN for most candidates, with subspecialty practice adding several more years on top.

 Cardiology NP practice is not uniformly defined the way oncology NP practice is around the AOCNP credential.
 The role spans radically different clinical environments – an EP lab NP and a heart failure clinic NP share the same job title but almost no procedural overlap.
 This guide maps the full pathway, explains the credential landscape, and distinguishes the subspecialty tracks so you can plan a career trajectory rather than just a job title.
 For salary data, see the companion cardiology NP salary guide.